 A muddler is an essential bar tool that is designed to smash and mix (muddle) drink ingredients.
 It is used to make some of the most popular cocktails, including the caipirinha, mojito, and old-fashioned.

-The muddler really is nothing more than a bartender's pestle and it is very easy to use.
-It's one of the best ways to incorporate fresh fruits and herbs into your drinks.
+Essentially, a muddler is a bartender's pestle and it's very easy to learn this basic bartending technique.
+Muddling is one of the best ways to incorporate fresh fruits and herbs into your drinks.
 Once you learn just how useful a muddler is, you will wonder why you didn't have one before.

 Muddlers come in a variety of materials and most are about the same size and basic design.
-They are typically six to eight inches long and about one to two inches in diameter.
+They are typically six to eight inches long and about one inch in diameter.
 It's the perfect size to reach the bottom of the average mixing glass or cocktail shaker.

 In general, you will find muddlers made out of three different materials: wood, plastic, or stainless steel.

-Wood Muddlers: Wood muddlers are the most popular and have been used in the bar since some of the first drinks were mixed.
-They come in two basic shapes.
-One looks like a miniature baseball bat with a flat bottom.
-The other is rather straight, similar in design to a windchime or handbell.
+Wood muddlers are the most popular and have been used in the bar since some of the first drinks were mixed.
+They come in two basic shapes: one looks like a miniature baseball bat with a flat bottom and the other is rather straight, similar in design to a windchime.

-These are favorites for bartenders because they are durable, get the job done quickly, and are useful for other things like cracking ice cubes into smaller pieces.
+These are favorites for bartenders because they are durable and get the job done quickly.
+As a bonus, wood muddlers are useful for other things like cracking ice cubes into smaller pieces.